5 Different Types of Blenders and Their Uses (with Pictures)

-For bulk blending or thicker mixtures, a countertop kitchen blender will come in handy.
-While these have more parts to clean, they’re also more versatile and have a larger capacity.
-Most come with variable speeds from chopping action to liquid puree, meaning you can add almost any ingredient and get a smooth blend from it.
+A countertop kitchen blender will be handy for bulk blending or thicker mixtures.
+While they have more parts to clean, they’re also more versatile and have a larger capacity.
+Most come with variable speeds for chopping and liquid purees, and you can add almost any ingredient and get a smooth blend.
 In this category of blenders, we recommend the Ninja Smart Screen CT650.

 - 1000 watts of power to crush through tough ingredients like ice and frozen fruit